pytorch/tutorials/README.md

 The tutorial build is very large and requires a GPU.
 If your machine does not have a GPU device, you can preview your HTML build without actually downloading the data and running the tutorial code:

-1. Install required dependencies by running: `pip install -r requirements.txt`.
+1. Install required dependencies by running the following command: `pip install -r requirements.txt`.

 > If you want to use `virtualenv`, in the root of the repo, run: `virtualenv venv`, then `source venv/bin/activate`.